Eastern green mamba

 The eastern green mamba (Dendroaspis angusticeps) is a highly venomous snake species of the mamba genus Dendroaspis native to the coastal regions of southern East Africa.
 Described by Scottish surgeon and zoologist Andrew Smith in 1849, it has a slender build with a bright green back and green-yellow ventral scales.
 Adult females average around 2 m in length, and males are slightly smaller.

-A shy and elusive species, the eastern green mamba is rarely seen.
-This elusiveness is usually attributed to its arboreal habitat and green colouration, which acts as camouflage in its natural environment.
-It has also been observed to use ambush predation, like many vipers, contrary to the active foraging style typical of other elapid snakes.
-It preys on birds, eggs, bats, and rodents such as mice, rats, and gerbils.
+In spite of common urban legends and misconceptions labeling the eastern green mamba an aggressive, fast-moving "people-chaser", it is in fact a shy and elusive species that remains hidden in the trees, and is rarely seen.
+This seclusion is usually attributed to its arboreal habitat and green colouration, which acts as effective camouflage in its natural environment.
+Even with its deadly venom, the green mamba has to protect itself from predators, including birds of prey and other snakes, such as cobras.
+It has been observed engaging in ambush predation, a trait seen among many Viperidae species, contrary to the active hunting style typical of other Elapidae snakes.
+It preys on arboreal and winged animals, such as birds and their chicks and eggs, bats, and arboreal rodents such as mice, rats, and gerbils.

-Its venom consists of both neurotoxins and cardiotoxins.
-Symptoms of envenomation include swelling of the injection site, dizziness, and nausea, accompanied by difficulty breathing and swallowing, irregular heartbeat, and convulsions progressing to respiratory paralysis.
-Bites that result in severe envenomation can quickly be fatal.
+Eastern green mamba venom consists of both neurotoxins and cardiotoxins.
+Symptoms of envenomation include swelling of the immediate bite-wound area, dizziness, vertigo and nausea, accompanied by dehydration, labored breathing and difficult swallowing.
+This eventually will develop into arrhythmia and convulsions—all progressing to respiratory paralysis, which results in a fatal lack of oxygen to the brain.
+Bites that are severe if not immediately treated on-site can quickly prove deadly.